-When you choose a laboratory to fulfill your environmental testing IAQ, forensic and materials testing needs, you need to be sure that they can give you accurate and reliable results.
+When you choose a laboratory to fulfill your environmental testing IAQ, forensic and materials testing needs, can you be sure that they can give you accurate and reliable results?
 The technical competence of a laboratory depends on a number of factors including:

 - The qualifications, training and experience of the staff

 - The right equipment, properly calibrated and maintained